-The Samsung Galaxy Buds Pro boast a more accurate frequency response than the AirPods, which makes nearly all genres of music sound close to how the audio engineers intended.
+The Samsung Galaxy Buds Pro boasts a more accurate frequency response than the AirPods, which makes nearly all genres of music sound close to how the audio engineers intended.

-The Galaxy Buds Pro amplify sub-bass notes just enough to add some oomph to your favorite tracks without letting auditory masking run amok.
+The Galaxy Buds Pro amplifies sub-bass notes just enough to add some oomph to your favorite tracks without letting auditory masking run amok.
 Meanwhile, the earbuds accurately reproduce frequencies from about 100-1000Hz, which is the most important range for music.
-Don’t worry too much about the 10kHz spike: that just makes it easier for you to perceive really high-pitched harmonics.
+Don’t worry too much about the 10kHz emphasis: that just makes it easier for you to perceive really high-pitched harmonics.

-Are the Bose AirPods or Samsung Galaxy Buds Pro better for phone calls?
+Should you use the AirPods or Samsung Galaxy Buds Pro for phone calls?

 Take a moment to listen to our microphone samples and help other readers decide which sounds better.

-Should you buy the Apple AirPods or Samsung Galaxy Buds Pro?
+Should you buy the Apple AirPods (2nd generation) or Samsung Galaxy Buds Pro?